Liberals' Gun Control Bill To Repeal Measures Passed By Tories

-OTTAWA — Gun-sellers would be required to keep records of firearms inventory and sales for at least 20 years under government legislation introduced today.
+OTTAWA — Gun retailers would be required to keep records of firearms inventory and sales for at least 20 years under government legislation introduced today.

 The proposed measure — part of a wide-ranging firearms bill tabled in the House of Commons — is intended to assist police in investigating gun trafficking and other crimes.